LLNL/hatchet-tutorial/notebooks/common/documentation/object-based-dialect-01.md

 The **Object-based Dialect** is a formal language that is built around Python’s built-in objects.
 Queries are composed using Python’s list, tuple, and dict built-in data structures within **Object-based Dialect** of Hatchet query language.
-Hatchet supports 5 different categories for the query language, as shown in Fig. 1.
+Hatchet supports five different categories for the query language, as shown in Fig. 1.

 |Category ID|Category Description|
 |:---------:|:-------------------|